nuclearsandwich/nuclearsandwich.com/src/posts/2011-07-03-coffeescript-an-outsider-opinion.md

 I am a backend developer and want to grow my frontend skills.
 1. I’m starting to experiment with Node.js on the server.
-2. Jeremy Ashkenas’s talk at CodeConf on literate programming blew my mind.
+2. Jeremy Ashkenas's talk at CodeConf on literate programming blew my mind.
 3.I know Ruby, so I should enjoy a “Javascript for Rubyists”, right?
 4. It is going to be a Ruby on Rails default soon so I might as well check it out now.